SBea13/RBM-Matlab/README.md

 It requires the support files `compute_gradient.m`, `rbm_CD_k.m`, `training.m`, which includes the main functions for the training process.

 In `test_performance.m`, a big nested loop is coded to try different combinations of hyper-parameters.

+The datasets used for training and testing are included in the `MNIST_data.rar`.
+The `.mat` files contain the best performing network's parameters.